Suspected war relic projectile found at Geylang construction site

 "The public is advised not to be alarmed and to avoid the site at Lorong 12 Geylang until further notice," they added.

-Chinese daily Lianhe Zaobao reported on Monday that the site was cordoned off after a construction worker had found the war relic and called the police.
+Chinese daily Lianhe Zaobao reported yesterday that the site was cordoned off after a construction worker had found the projectile and called the police.

 It added that more than 100 people from neighbouring shophouses had quickly evacuated in the light of the discovery.